lwoggardner/ruby-mqtt-gems/README.md

 #### Processing Received Messages ####

-{MQTT::Core::Client::EnumerableSubscription#ach} iterates over matching `PUBLISH` messages as they arrive from the broker and until it is unsubscribed or the client is disconnected.
+{MQTT::Core::Client::EnumerableSubscription#each} iterates over matching `PUBLISH` messages as they arrive from the broker and until it is unsubscribed or the client is disconnected.

 Messages are deconstructed into topic, payload, and a keyword Hash of the other packet attributes.